yvesmango/yvesmango.github.io/aboutme.md

 hello, my name is Yves De Jesus. welcome to my site where i showcase my data work and side interests. i have extensive experience working with all types of structured _and_ unstructured data (with a focus on GIS data), some of which you can view here in the <a href="/projects.md"> projects </a> section.

-professionally, i work at blue cross blue shield. my previous role at a <a href="https://careshq.org/about/" target="_blank">GIS research center</a> involved interacting with the ESRI suite to analyze and map spatial data, among many things between. my background is in journalism, which is how i first broke through the data universe (data-verse?).
+currently, i work at blue cross blue shield. my previous role at a <a href="https://careshq.org/about/" target="_blank">GIS research center</a> involved interacting with the ESRI suite to analyze and map spatial data, among many things between. my background is in journalism, which is how i first broke through the data universe (data-verse?).

 ...